chapter

 In Catastrophic Times by Isabelle Stengers reminds us where economic growth and the innovation economies have led us, urges us to slow down, and make ourselves pay attention.
 Her proposition—the Art of Paying Attention, which is not simply the capacity to pay attention but a matter of learning and “cultivating–making,” ourselves to pay attention—is an assignation to concretely reinvent modes of production.

 How Material Comes to Matter departs from the assumption that materials are not inert matter but agents entangled with histories, politics, and futures.
-Following Sara Ahmed’s call to consider the “grounded nature of use,” we consider materials as carriers of histories of extraction, transplantation, and resistance.
-Karen Barad reminds us that “practices of knowing are material engagements that reconfigure the world.”
-In this light, workshops become spaces where materials can narrate their own utility, revealing new possibilities for knowledge and meaning.
+Following Sara Ahmed’s call to consider the “grounded nature of use,”7 we consider materials as carriers of histories of extraction, transplantation, and resistance.
+Karen Barad reminds us that “practices of knowing are specific material engagements that participate in (re) configuring the world.”8 In this light, workshops become spaces where materials can narrate their own utility, revealing new possibilities for knowledge and meaning.
 Knowledge-making is always world-making.

-Marjolein Bol, a historian of craft, heritage, knowledge, and the environment prompts us to look to the past and learn from the ways institutional practices of collection, preservation, and repair in Western Europe have shaped what is considered valuable.
-She also raises questions about traditional notions of permanence and the initial impulse behind creating lasting objects. [add page number]
+Marjolijn Bol, a historian of craft, heritage, knowledge, and the environment prompts us to look to the past and learn from the ways institutional practices of collection, preservation, and repair in Western Europe have shaped what is considered valuable.
+She also raises questions about traditional notions of permanence and the initial impulse behind creating lasting objects. (pp)

 To reimagine material engagement, we evoke decolonial thought, particularly Sylvia Wynter’s vision of cultural production as a dynamic of resistance.
-From Caribbean histories of rebellion and survival, we inherit models of “reparative rebellious inventions” that resist extractive economies and propose other ways of living with matter.
-In this light, with How Material Comes to Matter, we ask if spaces of art and design making and material inquiry can serve as marginal yet generative spaces where humans and materials co-produce responses to crisis.
+From Caribbean histories of rebellion and survival, we inherit models of “reparative rebellious inventions”9 that resist extractive economies and propose other ways of living with matter.
+In this light, with How Material Comes to Matter, we ask if spaces of art- and design-making and material inquiry can serve as marginal yet generative spaces where humans and materials co-produce responses to crisis.
 Can workshops become sites of resistance and reparation?

-Within art and design education, especially at GRA/SI, workshops (werkplaatsen or werkstätte) play a crucial role in accommodating student’s development, both their attempts to materialize critical thought and their development as future critical makers.
+Within art and design education, especially at GRA/SI (Gerrit Rietveld Academie and Sandberg Instituut), workshops (werkplaatsen or Werkstätte) play a crucial role in accommodating the student’s development, both in their attempts to materialize critical thought and their development as future critical makers.
 Engaging with the infrastructures of material-based research and education, one needs to inquire about other, collective and boundary-crossing ways of designing education.

 How Materials Comes to Matter has served as an excuse to reach out beyond our usual go-to places and connect people, workshops, departments, and institutions that are usually not accessible to us.

-The conversation with IPOP (In Pursuit of Otherwise Possibilities) reflects on the process of co-developing a workshop with BB (Bookbinding workshop at Gerrit Rietveld Academie), in which diverse understandings and practices of embodiment were explored together with the students in the Design department at Sandberg Instituut.
+The conversation with IPOP (In Pursuit of Otherwise Possibilities) reflects on the process of co-developing a workshop with BB (Bookbinding Workshop at Gerrit Rietveld Academie), in which diverse understandings and practices of embodiment were explored together with the students in the Design Department at Sandberg Instituut.
 The shared goal centered on learning to make and use glue from scratch, not only as a material but also as a way to investigate its performative potential.
-Beyond its function as a product, glue has a metaphorical stickiness and the abundance of teaching that emerged raised important questions about scarcity, particularly in relation to time and resources in education.
+Beyond its function as a product, glue has a metaphorical stickiness, and the abundance of shared teaching and learning that unfolded through this process highlighted the rarity of such moments within an efficiency-driven educational system, prompting questions about scarcity, time, and resources.
 Perhaps the most significant outcome of this collaboration was the value of sharing space as facilitators, witnessing each other’s methods, and learning through one another’s approaches to facilitation.
-As educators, such opportunities to observe and be enriched by each other’s practices are rare, and this exchange highlighted their profound importance. [add page number]
+As educators, such opportunities to observe and be enriched by each other’s practices are rare, and this exchange highlighted their profound importance. (pp)

 The streams of research threaded together in this book aim to provoke our collective socio-material imaginations by considering workshops as places of fruitful contestation.
 We see their potential to resist progress-oriented neoliberal trends and the economization of education, as well as the “maker-space mentality,” which reduces the act of making to efficiency- and output-driven activities.
 Instead, the trajectory foregrounded how workshops function as socio-material environments of care, where knowledge emerges through shared practice, maintenance, and situated engagement.